Dynamical codes for hardware with noisy readouts: Teraquop volume

 The total number of data qubits (i.e., vertices) in a DCCC with shape $(n_M, n_E)$ is $2 n_M n_E$.
 The total number of auxiliary qubits varies depending on the circuits used to perform the measurements defining the code.
 For example, on a heavy-hex lattice where an auxiliary qubit is placed on each edge and measurements are performed via controlled gates and single-qubit measurements, the number of auxiliary qubits is $3 n_M n_E$, for a total of $5 n_M n_E$ qubits.
 If measurements are performed via two-qubit measurements directly, then no auxiliary qubits are needed, so the total number of qubits is just $2 n_M n_E$.
 For a given family of circuits, we denote the total number of qubits (the \textit{footprint}) by $f(n_M n_E)$.

 Given such a family, suppose we perform $h$ rounds of measurements.
 In contrast to $n_M$ and $n_E$, the value of $h$ simultaneously determines both the timelike $M$ distance and the timelike $E$ distance, denoted $d_{t,M}$ and $d_{t,E}$ respectively.
 Furthermore, these timelike distances depend on the specific choice of DCCC, as we will see shortly in \Cref{sec:choosing-a-schedule}.
 We say the total \textit{volume} of this circuit is $f(n_M n_E) h$.
 Determining the teraquop volume requires finding the minimal value of $f(n_M n_E) h$ such that the probability of any logical error occurring is $10^{-12}$.
 Although this suggests a large search space, the minimal values of $n_E$, $n_M$, and $h$ can be evaluated independently to obtain a good approximation.
 This is because the probability of each type of logical error occurring (spacelike $E$ or $M$, or timelike $E$ or $M$) depends exponentially on one of $n_E$, $n_M$, and $h$, and linearly on the other two.
 For example, the probability of a spacelike logical $E$ error occurring depends exponentially on $n_E$ and linearly on $n_M$ and $h$.
+When the minimum value of all three independently-determined dimensions are used together, each type of logical error remains well-suppressed because the exponential dependence dominates the linear scaling.
+The overall logical error rate approximates $10^{-12}$, though it may be somewhat below or above this threshold by a small constant factor.

 Plots verifying this linear dependence are shown in \Cref{fig:volume_verification}.
+It could be the case that for different codes the probability of each type of logical error occurring depends exponentially on one parameter and non-linearly on the other two, but we have not observed this in any of the DCCCs we have studied.
+If this were to occur, we expect that the approximation method we use would still give a reasonable estimate of the teraquop volume.
+To verify if our approximation method is accurate, one can simulate the overall logical error rate for the estimated minimal values of $n_E$, $n_M$, and $h$ and check if it is indeed below $10^{-12}$.